 Oxford Area High School recently held a breakfast to recognize the school’s Students of the Month for April.
 Each month teachers in selected departments nominate underclassmen for this honor, with the final selections made by the school administration.

 Students of the Month are chosen based on criteria including demonstrating an effort and desire to learn; involvement in school and classroom activities; respect for all school policies and personnel; concern for the school community and friendliness and support for other students.
-The following Students of the Month for March were named after being nominated by members of the English and special education departments.
+The following Students of the Month for April were named after being nominated by members of the social studies department.

 Oxford Area High School recently named its Students of the Month for April.
 Seated from left are junior Abigail Herman, sophomore Mackenzie Russell, freshman Leah Humphrey and junior Elena Stoleriu.
 Standing from left are freshman Jack Ewing and sophomores Jadyn Crowley and James Regester.
 Junior Mike Villa is not pictured.

 Jack Ewing, freshman: Nominating teacher Justin Hostetter said, "Jack is the kind of student who says ‘good morning’ every time walking in the door and ‘have a nice day’ when leaving.
 He is respectful and always willing to participate in class.
 On top of that Jack stays busy outside of the classroom, participating on both the wrestling and lacrosse teams.”

 Leah Humphrey, freshman: Nominating teacher Josh Shock said, "Leah has been hardworking and diligent in her coursework all year long.
 She always comes to class with a positive attitude, ready to learn and put her all into her assignments.